jbobbylopez/hi/ROADMAP.md

 #### Design Improvements ####
 - Code imporovements - refactoring to increase modularity and maintainability
     - `compile_output_messages()`
-        - Break this out into multiple functions
+        - [✅] Break this out into multiple functions
-        - Default icons ❌ and ✅ shouldn't be used in the code.
+        - [👀] Default icons ❌ and ✅ shouldn't be used in the code.
 Should be pulled from config.ini
-        - Backup related concerns should move to separate functions
+        - [👀] Backup related concerns should move to separate functions
-        - output_messages should probably become multiple dicts, one per group.
-In this way each group's messages can be populated specifically into it's own output table.
         - Indicator logic can likely be broken out
     - `display_checks()`
         - [✅] Break this out into multiple functions